-You Can Declutter Gifts
+Yes, You Can Declutter Gifts - and Here's How

-First of all, remember that people are not the things they give you.
+Remember that people are not the things they give you.
 The gift is a token of friendship or love, that's all.
 The object is a symbol, no more.

 Now I realize that some symbols, such as wedding rings, convey feelings and promises that are profound.
 Of course these belongings are cherished, and their loss would be devastating.
 In fact, the choice to get rid of something like this is an emotional and significant statement of its own.